Critical decay exponent of the pair contact process with diffusion: Introduction

 \section{Introduction}

-The pair contact process with diffusion (PCPD) is an interacting particle system with diffusion, pair annihilation ($2 A \rightarrow 0$), and creation of particles by pairs ($2 A \rightarrow 3 A$).
-The PCPD was first introduced in 1982 by Grassberger~\cite{G1982}, but had remained unnoticed in the statistical physics community for about 15 years.
-Since Howard and T{\"a}uber~\cite{HT1997} (re)introduced the so-called `bosonic' PCPD in 1997, the PCPD has been captivating statistical physicists and the effort to understand the critical behavior of the PCPD has continued until now~\cite{O2000,CHS2001,H2001,PK2002,BC2003,KC2003,JvWDT2004,NP2004,PHP2005a,PHP2005b,dOD2006,PP2006,KK2007,SB2008,PP2009,SB2012}.
+The pair contact process with diffusion (PCPD) is an interacting particle system with diffusion, pair annihilation ($2 A \rightarrow 0$), and branching by pairs ($2 A \rightarrow 3 A$).
+The PCPD was introduced in 1982 by Grassberger~\cite{G1982}, but had remained unnoticed in the statistical physics community for about 15 years.
+Since Howard and T{\"a}uber~\cite{HT1997} (re)introduced the so-called `bosonic' PCPD in 1997, the PCPD has been captivating statistical physicists and the effort to understand the critical behavior of the PCPD has continued until now~\cite{O2000,CHS2001,H2001,PK2002,BC2003,KC2003,JvWDT2004,NP2004,PHP2005a,PHP2005b,dOD2006,PP2006,KK2007,SB2008,PP2009,SB2012,GCDD2014}.

-It was accepted almost without question that the upper critical dimensions of the PCPD are 2 and the PCPD does not belong to the directed percolation (DP) universality class in higher dimensions~\cite{OMS2002}.
-On the other hand, the one dimensional PCPD has gained its notorious fame from the beginning because of its strong corrections to scaling which make it difficult to find the critical exponents accurately.
-Consequently, numerical studies have reported scattered values of critical exponents and, in turn, as many hypotheses concerning the critical behavior were suggested as the number of researchers involved (for a review of the early controversy, see Ref.~\cite{HH2004}).
+It was accepted almost without question that the upper critical dimension of the PCPD is 2 and the PCPD does not belong to the directed percolation (DP) universality class in higher dimensions~\cite{OMS2002}.
+On the other hand, the one dimensional PCPD has gained its notorious fame from the beginning because of its strong corrections to scaling.
+Consequently, numerical studies have reported scattered values of critical exponents (see Table I of Ref.~\cite{SB2008} for a summary of reported values of critical exponents) and, in turn, as many hypotheses concerning the critical behavior were suggested as the number of research groups involved (for a review of the early various scenarios, see Ref.~\cite{HH2004}).
 It still remains an open question whether the one dimensional PCPD belongs to the DP class (DP hypothesis) or forms a different universality class just like the higher dimensional PCPD (non-DP hypothesis).
-In this paper, we will try to settle down this issue by extensive Monte Carlo simulations.
-Since we are mainly interested in the PCPD in one dimension, by the PCPD in the following is meant the one-dimensional PCPD if dimensions are not explicitly stated.
+Since we are mainly interested in the PCPD in one dimension, by the PCPD in the following we will exclusively mean the one-dimensional PCPD, unless dimensions are explicitly stated.

-In favor of the DP hypothesis, Hinrichsen~\cite{H2006} argued that the PCPD will eventually crossover to the DP class in the long time limit.
-Although the argument is not without imperfection (see Ref.~\cite{PP2008EPJB} for a critique), it is quite persuasive once the dynamic exponent of the PCPD is accepted to be smaller than 2.
-To confirm the DP hypothesis numerically, Barkema and his colleagues~\cite{BC2003,SB2008,SB2012} published a series of papers.